 Got a bump in or around your c-section scar?
 Talk to your doctor!
 Haven’t had a c-section, but still have a lump or bump?
 You should still go talk to your doctor.

-Clinical & Experimental Dermatology – (Article; Jan.
-2017) Development of Abdominal Wall Endometriosis in a Region Distant from a Cesarean Scar
+Clinical & Experimental Dermatology – (Abstract; Jan.
+2017) Development of Abdominal Wall Endometriosis in a Region Distant from a Cesarean Scar (full article no longer available online)

 Journal of Clinical Urology (May 2017; Article) Abdominal Wall Endometriosis